-The recent budget announcement that the UK would look to levy a digital tax on tech companies is the latest in a rash of similar announcements from policymakers around the world.
-This shows that, today, digital businesses need to monitor both movements in VAT and corporation tax (CT) laws as they look to sell compliantly in the global market.
+These developments mean that, today, digital businesses need to monitor movements in both VAT and corporation tax (CT) laws as they look to sell compliantly in the global market.
 In this article, we look at what countries have announced changes in this area of taxation.

 European Union (EU) proposal

 On November 6, the EU failed to agree on a plan for a temporary EU digital tax.
 The governments committed to work on an EU digital tax if an international agreement is not reached by late 2020.
 This decision followed an EU commission proposal from March 2018.

 Bruno Le Maire, the French finance minister, hoped for an agreement in December 2018, but there was none.

 On January 1, 2019, Turkey's tax on cross-border online advertising services came into effect.
 As with other similar moves the target of this new digital tax is large multinationals such as Google, Facebook, Twitter, Instagram and many others.
 More here.

 A 2% turnover tax on physical and online broadcasting of audio-visual contents is mandatory since January 2018.
 The tax commonly called Netflix tax or youtube tax is used to finance the French centre for cinematography.

 In mid-December 2018 France revealed details of its own 3% digital tax to be introduced on January 1, 2019.
 According to a BBC report the tax targets large technology companies such as Google, Apple, Facebook, and Amazon.

 With EU technical negotiations progressing slowly, Spain released a draft bill on a digital service tax from 2019 applied at a rate of 3 per cent.
 Comments on the draft bill are now closed.